If you're not a diver, you probably don't know that the Red Sea is one of the premier locations in the world for diving and water sports.

 You should develop a relationship with local experts and divers to get a sense for what days and what times of day are best not to be in the water.
 Statistically though, you are more likely to end up in an accident on the way to the dive site than being bitten by a shark.

-Oceanic White Tips are relatively harmless, they may come and check you out but will swim off
+Oceanic White Tips are relatively harmless, and if you see one, it may come to check you out, but will likely swim off.

 In general, most aquatic animals hunt around dusk and dawn, so it makes sense to do your diving at mid-day.
 It's also important not to swim, snorkel or dive when there is bait fish present or birds dive bombing the water for fish.
 Where there is lots of food, there is generally a shark or 2.

 If you are a professional, you know all this already; if you are an amateur, however, it is advised that you stick to any experts in the area like glue.
 Follow their direction and you will enjoy this exquisite diving location.